 - Peel and cube your butternut squash.
 Drizzle with approximately 1 tablespoon of olive oil and sprinkle with salt and freshly ground pepper.
 Toss the cubes in the salt, pepper and oil.
 Spread them out on a large baking sheet and bake for 40 minutes.

-- While the squash bakes, chop your kale up.
+- While squash bakes, chop up your kale.
 Place it in a large mixing bowl and drizzle with about a tablespoon of olive oil.
 Sprinkle with salt and freshly ground pepper.
 Massage the olive oil into the kale leaves for 2-3 minutes.
 By the time you finish massaging the kale, it will have decreased significantly in size, this is normal.

 - Chop spinach leaves up and add them to the mixing bowl along with the kale.
 Add cranberries, chopped pecans and crumbled goat cheese.

 - Once squash is done, take it out and allow it to cool.

 - While squash cools, prepare your dressing.
 Simply combine all ingredients for the dressing in a small mixing bowl and whisk them together.